-Niagara Falls has a rich history that has led to the creation of the tourist destination that millions flock to every year.
-This largest draw however is of course the mighty falls that have been attracting visitors for more than 100 years.
+Niagara Falls has a rich history that has led to the creation of a tourist destination that millions of people flock to each year.
+The largest draw however is of course the mighty Horseshoe and American Falls, which have been attracting visitors to the area for more than 100 years.

 Spanning over the Canadian and American border, the formation of the falls began at the end of the Ice Age.
 Twelve thousand years ago, the water plunged over the edge of the Niagara Escarpment, which eventually wore away the rock layers, moving the Falls to its current location.

-Once the rail system was created in the 1800s Niagara Falls would see an increase of visitors that would land the city as a tourist hot spot.
-In 1804, Napoleon Bonaparte’s younger brother and his wife honeymooned at the falls, which began the city’s nickname of the “Honeymoon Capital of the World.”
+Once a rail system was created in the 1800s, Niagara Falls would see an increase of visitors that would turn the city into a tourist hot spot.
+In 1804, Napoleon Bonaparte’s younger brother and his wife honeymooned at the falls, which began the city’s reputation as being the “Honeymoon Capital of the World.”

 - The Canadian Falls is 167 feet tall with 600,000 gallons or 2,271,247 liters per second travelling through the Falls

 - The word ‘Niagara’ is derived from the Iroquois Indian word “Onguiaahra” meaning “the strait”

 - The flow was halted over both the Horseshoe and American Falls on March 30th 1848 due to an ice jam in the upper river

 - Part of the movie Superman II was filmed in Niagara Falls